Optimal stochastic extragradient schemes for pseudomonotone stochastic variational inequality problems and their variants: Extragradient-based stochastic approximation schemes

-\end{lemma} The next lemma relates prox functions over successive iterates and {is the analog of Lemma~\ref{lemm:descexg} from standard extragradient schemes.} \begin{lemma}\em Consider SVI$(X,F)$ where $F$ is a continuous map for all $x \in X$.
+\end{lemma} The next lemma relates prox functions over successive iterates and is the generalization of Lemma~\ref{lemm:descexg} from standard extragradient schemes to the mirror-prox regime. \begin{lemma}\em Consider SVI$(X,F)$ and suppose Assumption (A6) holds.
 Suppose $x^*$ is any solution of SVI$(X,F)$.
-Consider the iterates generated by~(\ref{eq:extraproxstoch}) and suppose assumption (A5) holds.
-Suppose $\beta$ and $c$ such that ${\theta \slash 2}-1\slash (1+\beta)-1\slash (1+c) \geq 0$.
-Then, the following holds for any iterate $k$:
+Consider the iterates generated by~(\ref{eq:extraproxstoch}).
+Then the following holds for any $k$: